 Source: AT&T 2018 Cybersecurity Report Designed by

 The top malware carrier is email.
 Here are the eye-opening facts and figures relating to the infestation of email.

 - Email is responsible for 92.4% of malware.
 It is followed by the Web for a measly 6.3%, and others 1.3%.
 (Verizon 2018 Data Breach Investigations Report)

-- 91% of cyberattacks and the resulting data breach start with a spear phishing email.
+- 91% of cyberattacks and the resulting data breach started with a spear-phishing email.
 (Cofense)

 - 90% of verified phishing emails were found in environments using secure email gateways.
 (Cofense)

-For the criminal-minded, cybercrime pays.
+For the criminal mind, cybercrime pays.
 And it pays by the trillions.
-Majority of cyberattacks, theft, breaches and other digital crimes are driven by one thing.
+The majority of cyberattacks, theft, breaches, and other digital crimes are driven by one thing–money.

-- Money is the main motivation for 76% of cyber attacks.
-Majority or 73% of these attacks and breaches were carried out by people outside the organization including 50% by organized criminal groups and 12% by nation-state or state-affiliated actors.
+- Money is the primary motivation for 76% of cyber attacks.
+The majority or 73% of these attacks and breaches were carried out by people outside the organization, including 50% by organized criminal groups and 12% by nation-state or state-affiliated actors.
 (Verizon)

 Cybercrime Statistics & Impact on Business

 Our cybercrime report sees an increase in data breaches and digital attacks as more businesses go online.
 The view on cybercrime loss statistics is not favorable.
 In reality, the cost of cybercrime to companies around the globe is in the billions of dollars.
 Here’s what you need to know.